mnavarrocarter/mnavarro.dev/content/posts/yubikey-your-life.md

 sudo apt install -y gnupg2 gnupg-agent
 ```

 Then, we create your master key:

 ```bash
 gpg --gen-key
 ```

 Then, you should see an output asking you for the type of key.
 Select option 4 (RSA Sign only).
+RSA is the gold standard for encryption nowadays, [no matter what you have heard about it](https://crypto.stackexchange.com/questions/88582/does-schnorrs-2021-factoring-method-show-that-the-rsa-cryptosystem-is-not-secur).

-Then, you'll be asked for the keysize.
-4096 is the most secure option so go with it.
+After this, you'll be asked for the keysize.
+4096 is the most secure option (more entropy is better than less) so go with it.

 > NOTICE: Some old Yubikeys do not support 4096 bits of size for their keys.
 Check before.
 If you have a v4 or a v5 NFC like me, you'll be fine.